SolankiPratikkumar/High_PSRR_LDO.md/README.md

 # Key Takeaways:

-* Stability of Normal LDO with Phase Margin of 78.71 degree at 8.15kHz.
+* Stability of Normal LDO with Phase Margin of 78.71° at 8.15kHz.
 * CLPSRR of -44.4dB at 1 Hz for miller compensated of 5nF normal LDO.
 * Prepared optimised layout with area single LDO is 1312.13 um^2 with clean DRC,LVS,ERC, and Parasitic Extraction.
 * Stability of LDO with Multiplier of 4x with miller compensated - Phase Margin of 69.72 degree at 25.8kHz.